 On the way, at Teluk Ailing, we found this huge and friendly lizard that was so comfortable having a sunbath until he saw us.

 The jungle became much thicker on the way to this beach.
 It was evident that this beach is less visited than the first one.
-You could not see wooden bridges like the previous ones, but the road was full of sand and earth, with more slopes and branches.
+You could not see wooden bridges like the previous ones, and the road was full of sand and earth, with more slopes and branches.

 We couldn’t believe that the two of us were alone in that paradisiacal beach until we found the next sign (which by the way it wasn’t very visible).